crcn/beanpoll.js/README.md

 To Do
 -----

+- intercept data based on other parameters ~ responses, ip addresses, etc.
 - errors need to be handleable.
 - ability to set the same metadata twice for different values?
 - need to implement response in Request.
 Allow for http headers to be handleable.